Supersymmetric spectroscopy on AdS$_4\times S^7$ and AdS$_4\times S^6$: New spectra of AdS solutions in and IIA

 In order to see this, let us look for example at the spectrum of GRAV and GINO multiplets at KK level $n=1$.
 The individual spin--2 and spin--$3/2$ states contained therein have U(1) charges that respectively descend from the representations $\bm{7}$ and $\bm{8}+\bm{48}$ of SO(7) \cite{Varela:2020wty}.
 Under the embedding $\textrm{SO}(7) \supset \textrm{U}(1)$ described in \cite{Guarino:2019snw},

-in line with the 3 non-degenerate and 2 doubly degenerate $n=1$ GRAVs shown in either table \ref{tab:KKsupermultipletsU1sol1k012} or \ref{tab:KKsupermultipletsU1sol2k012}.
-Each of these tables also shows 12 non-degenerate and 15 doubly-degenerate GINOs at level $n=1$.
+in line with the 3 non-degenerate and 2 doubly degenerate $n=1$ GRAVs shown in either spectrum.
+Each of these also shows 12 non-degenerate and 15 doubly-degenerate GINOs at level $n=1$.
 The branchings (\ref{U(1)branchings}) are compatible with all 12 non-degenerate GINOs being U(1)-neutral, 14 doubly-degenerate GINOs being charged, and two further U(1)-neutral GINO multiplets being accidentally degenerate.